10 Fundamental Cricket Skills You Should Know – Cricket Basics

 2. Concentration

 All players need to work on their concentration levels.
 For batsmen, they are facing deliveries constantly while bowlers and fielders need to switch on at all times in the field.
-This can be a very difficult aspect of the game for coaches to teach
+This can be a very difficult aspect of the game for coaches to teach, but if you lose concentration for just a moment, you can lose your wicket or drop a catch.

 Sports psychologists often recommend using mental imagery to help you concentrate.
 Imagine hitting the ball through the covers or catching it comfortably at slip.
 It’s a very basic, but important skill to master.